percona/pbm-docs/docs/usage/restore.md

 1. Start the balancer and all `mongos` nodes to reload the sharding metadata.
 2. We recommend to make a fresh backup to serve as the new base for future restores.
-3. Point-in-time recovery is re-enabled automatically upon backup completion. otherwise, [enable point-in-time recovery](../features/point-in-time-recovery.md#enable-point-in-time-recovery) to be able to restore to a specific time.
+3. Point-in-time recovery is re-enabled automatically upon backup completion.
+Otherwise, [enable point-in-time recovery](../features/point-in-time-recovery.md#enable-point-in-time-recovery) to be able to restore to a specific time.

 ## Adjust memory consumption